Click on the links to download and print our fact sheets for quick reference

 - For those born overseas, it is fairly similar as most countries introduced a measles vaccine in the late 1960s, 1970s or later.

-Travel overseas to a country with a measles outbreak
+Travel to an area with a serious measles outbreak (overseas** or Auckland)

 Measles fact sheet